mbast100/st-joseph-web-backend-login/README.md

-# Authorization API
+# Authorization and Authentication API

 This project is being developed for St Joseph's web application.

-The Authorization API is a Flask REST API which allows the user to authorize clients.
-It also allows the user to post, retrieve, modify and delete users in the database.
+The Authorization and Authentication API is a Flask REST API handles role-based authorization for the St Joseph web app.
+It also creates and authenticates users.

 <!-- TABLE OF CONTENTS -->